ngs-docs/angus/R_Intro_Lesson.md

 echo http://$(hostname -i):8787/
 ```

+> `hostname` is a command in the terminal that will get various information about our computers.
+Using it with the `-i` option returns our computer's IP address.
+So surrounding it within parentheses preceded by the `$` means the command line will execute that command first, put the output of that command in it's place (our IP address), and then run the `echo` command which then prints out the proper link to our RStudio server 😊

-Now go to the web address printed to your terminal in your Web browser
+Now go to the web address printed to your terminal in your Web browser, which should look something like this:

+![](_static/RStudio.png)

 and log in with the username and password we will provide.
-You should
-see something that looks like:

-![](_static/RStudio.png)

-where you type your username and the password that you have set.

 ### Installing on your own computer: